Detroit Tigers vs Chicago White Sox - September 28, 2019 Recap

 TRAINER'S ROOM

 Tigers: 2B Harold Castro didn't start the second game because of a sore ankle.
-Gardenhire said he may not play Sunday as well.
+Manager Ron Gardenhire said he may not play Sunday as well.

-White Sox: Jimenez started at DH.
-He sat out Wednesday and Thursday with an ear/throat infection.

 UP NEXT

 Tigers RHP Spencer Turnbull (3-16, 4.59 ERA) will make his 30th start in the season finale on Sunday.
-The rookie is coming off a solid effort against Minnesota on Tuesday, allowing two runs on six hits in six innings.
-The White Sox haven't named a starter yet for Sunday.
+The rookie is coming off a solid effort against Minnesota on Tuesday, allowing two runs and six hits in six innings.
+LHP Ross Detwiler (3-5, 6.85) pitches for the White Sox.

 ---